 Next, call to schedule a visit.
 Pay close attention to how the person who answers the phone treats you.
 First impressions matter, and this first conversation should leave you feeling valued and excited.
 The best communities will suggest a range of times to visit and activities you might like.

 Plan your visit for an active time of day, such as during lunch or a community event.
-This ensures you have time to talk to residents, observe how community members interact, and picture yourself living in this community.
+This ensures you have time to talk to residents, observe how community members interact, and picture your loved one living in this community.